-In addition to the EU Taxonomy KPI detailed in Section 3, the Company has chosen to disclose the alignment of its investments against the six environmental objectives of the EU Taxonomy.
+In addition to the EU Taxonomy KPI detailed in section 3, the Company has chosen to disclose the alignment of its investments against the six environmental objectives of the EU taxonomy for sustainable activities ('the Taxonomy').

 The Company's investments fall outside the Taxonomy regulation, either by geography or threshold.
 Subsequently, they do not quantify and disclose the alignment of their activities.
-Therefore, to determine portfolio-level alignment with the Taxonomy, the Company undertook a comprehensive assessment of its investment activities against the Taxonomy criteria, includina:
+Therefore, to determine portfolio-level alignment with the Taxonomy, the Company undertakes a comprehensive assessment of its investment activities against the Taxonomy criteria, including: